KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 - E₇ ♫⁻ (Dissonance): the social field generates harmonic breakdown between participants — competition, antagonism, and structural hostility
 - E₉ ∞⁻ (Distorted Entanglement): the social field creates mimic-unity that isolates — apparent connection that produces dependency and extraction rather than mutual coherence
+- E₁₁ ↗⁻ (Misdirect): the social field directs volition toward dissolution — cultural systems that frame entropic outcomes as desirable
 - E₁₃ ║⁻ (Wall): the social field enforces impermeable boundaries — exclusion, erasure, and the suppression of structural visibility
 - E₁₄ ⊡⁻ (Hollow Nest): the social field sustains institutional form after coherence has departed — structures that persist through inertia rather than generative function
+- E₁₅ ✦⁻ (Collapse Nova): the social field produces emergence that leads directly into entropy — disruptive innovation, institutional rebranding, and structural "progress" that accelerates systemic fragmentation while presenting as novelty

 ---